jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 | 9ae085...| 51 | 41.71 |
 | c63811...| 36 | 22.39 |

-- Top SR closed 133 deals — 62% more than 2nd place (82)
+- Top SR closed 133 deals, 62% more than 2nd place (82)
-- SR fbf4 has best efficiency — 59 deals at 21.97 avg days
+- SR fbf4 has best efficiency with 59 deals at 21.97 avg days
-- SR de63 appears in both SDR and SR top 10 — same person filling dual roles
+- SR de63 appears in both SDR and SR top 10, same person filling dual roles
 - All IDs anonymized per Olist data privacy policy

 ---

 ## Key Findings

-**Funnel Health**
-- Overall conversion rate is 10.53% — roughly 1 in 10 leads becomes a seller
-- Lead volume grew sharply in early 2018 — Jan-May 2018 accounts for 75% of all MQLs
-- Feb and Mar 2018 cohorts show the strongest eventual conversion at 14%+

-**Best Channels**
-- Direct traffic offers the best overall value — good conversion (11.22%) and fastest close time (31 days) among reliable volume channels
-- Paid search converts well (12.30%) but takes nearly twice as long to close as direct traffic
-- Social brings volume but underperforms on both conversion (5.56%) and speed (61 days)
-- 14.5% of leads have unknown origin — fixing attribution tracking is a priority

-**Seller Profiles**
-- Home decor, health & beauty, and car accessories dominate acquisition (~33% combined)
-- Online medium sellers are the core target at 39% of closed deals
-- Cat behaviour profile accounts for nearly half of all converted sellers

-**Sales Team**
-- Average deal takes 48.5 days to close from first contact
-- Top SDR closed 73% more deals than 2nd place — significant concentration of performance
-- SR de63 works both SDR and SR roles and appears in both top 10 lists
+The funnel converts at 10.53% overall, meaning roughly 1 in 10 leads becomes a seller on Olist.
+Most of the lead volume arrived in early 2018, with April being the peak month at 1,352 MQLs.
+When you look at cohort data though, the Feb and Mar 2018 leads actually converted better in the long run at 14%+, while April's strong same-month number is partly because some of those leads hadn't closed yet by the time the dataset ends.

+On channels, the most interesting finding is that direct traffic quietly outperforms everything else.
+It converts at 11.22% and closes in 31 days on average.
+Paid search converts slightly better at 12.30% but takes nearly twice as long to close.
+Social brings a lot of leads but underperforms badly on both metrics.
+And then there is the unknown origin group sitting at 16.65% conversion with no attribution at all, which means the best-performing channel cannot even be identified.
+Fixing that tracking gap would be the first thing worth addressing.

+For seller profiles, home decor, health & beauty, and car accessories dominate, making up about a third of all closed deals between them.
+Online medium-sized sellers are the typical acquisition target at 39% of closed deals.
+The cat behaviour profile accounts for nearly half of all converted sellers, though the dataset does not define what that profile actually means in practice.

+The sales team closes deals in 48.5 days on average.
+The top SDR closed 140 deals, which is 73% more than the second-ranked SDR, and one person (SR de63) appears in both the SDR and SR top 10 lists, suggesting they are handling dual responsibilities.
+SDR f42a's 78-day average close time stands out against peers and is worth a closer look.

 ---